 Prof. Stijn Verhulst, MD, PhD is professor in pediatrics at the University of Antwerp, Belgium and head of the pediatric pulmonoly and sleep unit at the Antwerp University Hospital.
 He is also director of the Antwerp Cystic Fibrosis Center and consultant at Inkendaal Hospital, Belgium.
 His research mainly focuses on the complications and management of sleep-disordered breathing in children.
 He was co-chair of a European Respiratory Society Task force on obstructive sleep apnea in children.
 More recently, he started several new research projects in non-invasive ventilation, BPD and cystic fibrosis.
 He is author or co-author of more than 90 papers and book chapters in national and international journals.

 Professor Gary Wong obtained his undergraduate medical education from the University of Alberta, Canada.
-He subsequently received fellowship training at University of British Columbia, and Children’s Hospital of British Columbia, Canada and a visiting Fellowship at the Children’s Hospital at Munich, Germany.
-He then returned to Hong Kong to teach at the Chinese University of Hong Kong.
+He subsequently received fellowship training at University of British Columbia, and Children’s Hospital of British Columbia and visiting Fellowship at the Children’s Hospital at Munich, Germany.

-Dr Wong’s main research interests include different aspects of allergic and respiratory diseases.
-In particular, he is interested in the epidemiology and environmental determinants of asthma, wheezing illness, related allergic disorders, non-invasive monitoring of asthma, assessment of asthma control, and respiratory infections.
-He is currently a member of the board of directors of the Global Initiative for Asthma (GINA) and he is one of the steering committee members of the ISAAC (International Study of Asthma and Allergies in Childhood) research group.
-He has published over 200 original articles, review papers, and book chapters in the field of asthma and allergies.
+Dr Wong’s main research interests are treatment and prevention and control of asthma, and respiratory infections.
 He is the current President of the Asia-Pacific Association of Pediatric Allergy, Respirology and Immunology (APAPARI).
-Among other duties within several editorial boards, he is also an associate editor of New England Journal of Medicine, one of the Section Editors of Pediatric Allergy and Immunology and the Associate Editor of Pediatric Pulmonology.
+He has been one of the Board of Directors of the Global Initiative for Asthma (GINA) and one of the GINA Assembly members since 2008.
+He is one of the steering committee members of the ISAAC (International Study of Asthma and Allergies in Childhood) research group.
+He has published over 230 original articles, review papers, and book chapters in the field of asthma and related atopic conditions.
+Among other duties within several editorial boards, he is also an associate editor of New England Journal of Medicine, and one of the Section Editors of Pediatric Allergy and Immunology.

 Heather Zar is Professor and Chair of the Department of Paediatrics and Child Health, Director of the School of Child and Adolescent Health at Red Cross Childrens Hospital at the University of Cape Town (UCT), South Africa.
 After specialising in Paediatrics she did a fellowship in Paediatric Pulmonology, then a PhD.
 She is based at Red Cross Childrens Hospital, one of the largest dedicated childrens’ hospital in Africa.
 She leads a large department in providing care for sick children, training of undergraduate and post graduate students, undertaking research and advocacy to promote child health.
 Her work on childhood respiratory diseases, including tuberculosis, pneumonia, asthma and HIV-associated lung diseases has been internationally recognized; she has published more than 200 peer reviewed publications and has substantial international grant support.
 She has established a strong training program in childhood lung diseases including training several paediatricians in Africa.
 She currently serves as President of the Pan African Thoracic Society and President of the Forum of International Respiratory Societies.
 She received the World Lung Health award in 2014.